pabloscloud/website/content/mail.md

 5. Click Generate Key

 You'll also need a program that manages your keys.
-For macOS there is [GPG Suite](https://gpgtools.org)and for Windows you'd need [Gpg4win](https://gpg4win.de).
+For macOS there is [GPG Suite](https://gpgtools.org) and for Windows you'd need [Gpg4win](https://gpg4win.de).

 Open my public key with the desired program.
 You can find it here: [keys.openpgp.org](https://keys.openpgp.org/vks/v1/by-fingerprint/C512E45E7235A6904C4A76844165BE9C6E5DC8FF).